kass173/Pandas-Challenge/README.md

+# Observable Trends

+The distric summary tells us that a total of 15 schools, 39,170 students.
+The total students average reading score is 81.87 which is higher than the average math score 78.98.
+When we see the passing rate reading (85.80%) has a higher rate than math (74.98 % ),the overall passing rate is 65.17%.
+These findings indicate that student's score more in reading than math.

+The school summary finding showed that from 15 schools 7 of them are found at the district level, and the other 8 of them found at the charter level.
+The number of students in schools ranged between 427 students (Holden High School) to 4976 students (Bailey High School).
+The general finding also showed that district schools have more students than charter schools.
+It is legitimate to conclude that district schools have more students than charter schools because of their geographical coverage.

+The school with the highest budget per student is Huang High Scholl ($655 Dollars) as opposed to the school with the lowest budget is Wilson High School ($578 Dollars).
+And the school with the highest overall % pass rate is Cabrera High School with 91.33% and the lowest % overall pass rate is Rodriguez High School (52.98)

 # Unit 4 Homework: Pandas, Pandas, Pandas
 In this assignment, you’ll create and manipulate Pandas DataFrames to analyze school and standardized test data.